DS4SD/icdar23-doclaynet/docs/index.md

 # ICDAR 2023 Competition on Robust Layout Segmentation in Corporate Documents

+!!! info
+		To participate and make submissions, please register on our [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1923/).

 ## Introduction

 In this competition, we challenge you to advance the research in accurately segmenting the layout in a very broad range of document styles and domains.